Hodge-Laplacian of Brain Networks: Method

-where the $\sigma_i$ are the $p$-simplices and the $\alpha_i$ are either 0 or 1 \cite{edelsbrunner2010computational}.
+{ A $p$-chain is a sum of $p$-simplices denoted as $c = \sum_i \alpha_i\sigma_i,$ where $\sigma_i$ are the $p$-simplices and the $\alpha_i$ are either 0 or 1 \cite{edelsbrunner2010computational}.
 The collection of $p$-chains forms a group and the sequence of these groups is called a chain complex.
-To relate chain groups, we denote a boundary operator $\partial_p : C_p \rightarrow C_{p-1}$, where $C_p$ denotes the $p$-th chain group.
-For an oriented $p$-simplex $\sigma_p$ with the ordered vertex set, the boundary operator is defined as
+To relate chain groups, we denote a boundary operator $\partial_p : C_p \rightarrow C_{p-1}$, where $C_p$ denotes the $p$-th chain group.} For an oriented $p$-simplex $\sigma_p$ with the ordered vertex set, the boundary operator is defined as

 where $[v_0, v_1, \cdots , \widehat{v}_i, \cdots , v_p]$ is a ($p-1$)-simplex generated from $\sigma_p = [ v_0, v_1, \cdots , v_p]$ excluding $\widehat{v}_i$.
 The boundary operator maps a simplex to its boundaries.
 Thus, $\partial_2\sigma_2$ maps a triangle to its three edges.
-We can algebraically show that \cite{edelsbrunner2010computational}
+We can algebraically show that \cite{edelsbrunner2008persistent}